The Town of Okotoks

 First Calgary Financial “Home Runs” in the Class Room: Dawgs partnered with First Calgary Financial to host tours of the facilities and educational seminars on banking, credit and various related issues for young students attending community schools.
 Former Dawgs players and coaches participated to encourage the students in this outstanding event.

-Dawgs 1st Annual Stampede Breakfast: Reflecting our commitment to “give back” to the community, in 2017 the Dawgs were pleased to host our 1st Annual Stampede Breakfast this past July.
-And WOW, over 2000 people attended demonstrating the impact and popularity of the Dawgs in Okotoks and the surrounding communities.
+Dawgs 2nd Annual Stampede Breakfast: Reflecting our commitment to “give back” to the community, in 2018 the Dawgs were pleased to host our 2nd Annual Stampede Breakfast this past July.
+And WOW, just like the inaugural event over 2000 people attended demonstrating the impact and popularity of the Dawgs in Okotoks and the surrounding communities.

 Father's Day with the Man Van: Dawgs continue to partner with the Calgary Prostrate Cancer Center to offer testing and raise monies for this worthy charity at the Dawgs Father’s Day Game.

-Holiday Hoopla Event: Held on the last Saturday in November, this event was established as a way to say "Thank You" to the community for its support of the Dawgs.
+Holiday Hoopla Event: This event was established as a way to say "Thank You" to the community for its support of the Dawgs.
 This complimentary, public celebration was held at the Duvernay Fieldhouse and includes activities such as inflatables, crafts, games, a visit from Santa Claus, hotdog and marshmallow roasting, face painting, refreshments and many more fun activities for children of all ages.
-The Hoopla is very well attended and 2018 will mark the 5th year for this event.

 Reading at Local Schools: The Dawgs participate in a reading program designed to link young student’s natural affection for baseball and the Dawgs to the larger goal of promoting literacy and encouraging a lifelong love for reading.
 The program supports area schools in their ongoing endeavor to build strong readers by having Dawgs players and coaches read and share their favorite books with students.